Emilianissimo/Fantom-Chat-P2P-IPv6-Chat/README.md

-# 📦 P2P IPv6 Chat
+# 📦 Fantom Chat - P2P IPv6 Chat

-**P2P IPv6 Chat** is a lightweight peer-to-peer and client-server messenger focused on privacy, autonomy, and security.
+**Fantom Chat - P2P IPv6 Chat** is a lightweight peer-to-peer and client-server messenger focused on privacy, autonomy, and security.
 Built in C++ using Qt.

 ---